What is Telemedicine?

 Patients are more active and engaged when using telemedicine.
 Reduced hospital admissions and improved patient outcomes have been seen in Canadian patients that have used telehealth services.

 The ability to have multiple disciplines under one app's convenience is enormous in itself.
-Preventive care, mental health, online pharmacy, and much more facilitates overall wellbeing.
+Preventive care, mental health, online pharmacy, and much more facilitate overall wellbeing.

 What are Some of the Applications of Telemedicine?

-As discussed, telemedicine is a broad spectrum of healthcare services.
+As discussed, telehealthcare is a broad spectrum of healthcare services.
 Some of the most common applications of telemedicine are as follows:

 Medications are a crucial aspect of healthcare.
 With telemedicine, patients can view online pharmacies, order prescriptions online, use online medication delivery services, set alerts for medications, track the status of medications, refill medications, and so on.
 Monitored management increases medication compliance.